 Older analog processors were full of color, had a limited number of selections, and many have a distinct sound that is still used all over modern music productions.
 Luckily, there are many plug-ins that model these processors pretty closely.

-Nebula doesn’t get talked about too much, but it is truly the most accurate form of analog modelling available, at the cost of a less-than-efficient workflow.
+Nebula doesn’t get talked about too much, but it is truly the most accurate form of analog modeling available, at the cost of a less-than-efficient workflow.
 It models EQs, Tape, Compressors, and Pre-amps.
 In this track, I’m using the Preamp Color Suite to impart a very subtle tone and saturation from a vintage pre on a cleanly recorded male vocal.
 UAD’s unison preamps also would be a good choice for emulation.

 In signal flow schematics, the preamp feeds the signal into the mixing board’s channel strip, which can be modeled with Slate Digital’s Slate Virtual Console Collection, Waves Redd, Sonimus Satson, Waves NLC etc… Again, very subtle but all the parts and color add up to create a more authentic feeling.

 Fully parametric equalizers were not around until the 70’s, so EQs with carefully chosen fixed frequency selections and Q’s were the norm.
 Anything modeling a Neve 1073, Trident, Abbey Road, Helios, or Pultec would be fair game for processing a track.
 These colorful EQs each have a distinct way they shape the sound.
 However, just because they didn’t have linear-phase parametric EQs back then, I’ll certainly reach for one when I need to notch out an offending frequency.
-Try using a combination of different EQs, each matching their specific strength (high end shelf boosts, low-end ‘oomph’ smooth mid cuts, filters etc…).
+Try using a combination of different EQs, each matching their specific strength (high-end shelf boosts, low-end ‘oomph’ smooth mid cuts, filters etc…).

 Compression trends and topology were not as extreme or fast as we’re used to today, but classic compressors are classic for a reason.
 Opto style compressors and vari-mu are a bit slower than solid state and make for a smooth, creamy sound.
 The boxes themselves can impart tone and saturation characteristics in addition to shaping volume envelopes.
 Think Fairchild, LA-2A, LA-3A, RS124, Neve 33609 etc…

 Don’t over compress, just use enough where the feeling the compression imparts on the vocal is right.
-Ride the level manually rather than rely on compression for level control (but you’re doing that anyways aren’t you?)
+Ride the level manually rather than rely on compression for level control (but you’re doing that anyway aren’t you?)

-By all means a proper digital de-esser should be used to tame any sibilance.
+By all means, a proper digital de-esser should be used to tame any sibilance.

 Everything was sent through tape – often multiple times throughout the record making process.
 With great plugins like Slate VTM, J37 and Kramer Tape from Waves, UAD’s Magnetic Tape Bundle, there are plenty of ways to experiment with different IPS and tape formulations, bias, saturation, wow, flutter, and yes – even hiss.
 Tape can soften any harsh digital highs and even act as a soft de-esser at times.
 Make it subtle or not, but a bit of tape can go along way.